-May 2021 – When assessing palliative wounds- not expected to heal, sometimes managing the odiferous drainage can be the greatest kindness for patient and visitors.
+May 2021 – When assessing palliative wounds- not expected to heal, sometimes managing the odiferous drainage can be the greatest kindness for patients and visitors.

 Foul-smelling drainage can be a source of embarrassment and cause social withdrawal and physical isolation for patients.